 4. Midajah (Melinda Midajah McCallum)

 While WCW was doing everything wrong from 1999-2001, Midajah was a shining beacon for a winning formula.
 She was the valet for Scott Steiner during his extended run as World Heavyweight Champion.
-His title reign closed out the promotion and Midajah was loyally with him the entire time.
-She was in the same class as a Miss Elizabeth, but the darker, "attitude" version.
-She was often seen and not heard.
-She was at Steiner's side during matches and helped distract refs, attack refs and find weapons for Big Poppa Pump to use and secure his title defense.
+His title reign closed out the promotion and Midajah was loyal to him that entire time.
+She was in the same class as a Miss Elizabeth, but she was the darker, "attitude" version.
+Like Elizabeth, she was often seen and not heard.
+She was at Steiner's side during matches and helped distract refs, attack refs and find weapons for Big Poppa Pump to use in order to secure his title defenses.
 She wasn't wrapped up in any hokey dramas, but she could be attacked backstage putting Steiner into a dramatic and frightening rage when he discovered her incapacitated.
 Midajah had a dramatic look with long, raven black hair and puffy lips that recalled the sensational, Angelina Jolie.

 3. Major Gunns (Tylene Buck)